 No WCF provider shall exclude other providers from collocating on the same facility or location when collocation is structurally and technically possible, or when approval of the collocation is required by federal regulations related to Eligible Facilities Requests.
+Rent to be charged by the WCF owner shall be reasonable and customary in the wireless industry.

-c.
+e.d.
 Lighting

 - Lighting is prohibited, unless required by the FAA or other governmental authority for security or other purposes, or unless the WCF is mounted on a light pole, sports field lighting, or other similar structure primarily used for lighting purposes. - ii.
-If lighting is required by a governmental authority, the County may review the available lighting alternatives and approve the design that would cause the least disturbance to surrounding views.
+If lighting is required by a governmental authority, the County may review the available lighting alternatives and approve suggest athe design that would cause the least disturbance to surrounding views.
 Lighting shall be shielded or directed toward the ground to minimize glare and prevent light falling onto nearby properties, particularly residences.

-d.
+f.e.
 Noise

-- i.
-Any noise generated on the site shall not be measurable at any property line and shall not otherwise exceed the standards permitted by C.R.S.
-25-12-103. - ii.
+- Any noise generated on the site shall not be measurable at any property line and shall not otherwise exceed the standards permitted by local regulation for other uses subject to such regulations. - ii.
 Subsection i above shall not prohibit: - (a) Noise emitted for a period of up to two hours while repairs or regular maintenance or upkeep of the WCF are completed; or - (b) Generators used in emergency situations where the regular power supply for a facility is temporarily interrupted.

-e.
+g.f.
 Landscaping and Screening